DockerDiscordControl/DockerDiscordControl-Mac/SECURITY.md

 ### ✅ **If Your Report is Accepted**

-- We will work with you to understand and reproduce the issue
+- I will work with you to understand and reproduce the issue
 - A fix will be developed and tested
 - Security advisory will be published after the fix is released
-- You will be credited in our security acknowledgments (unless you prefer to remain anonymous)
+- You will be credited in my security acknowledgments (unless you prefer to remain anonymous)

 ### ❌ **If Your Report is Declined**

-- We will provide a detailed explanation of why the issue is not considered a vulnerability
+- I will provide a detailed explanation of why the issue is not considered a vulnerability
-- We may suggest alternative reporting channels if appropriate
+- I may suggest alternative reporting channels if appropriate
-- We appreciate all reports, even if they don't qualify as security vulnerabilities
+- I appreciate all reports, even if they don't qualify as security vulnerabilities

 ## Security Best Practices